 We operate globally and as a result our business and revenues are impacted by global macroeconomic conditions.
-The global macroeconomic environment has been and may continue to be inconsistent and challenging due to instability in the global credit markets, the current economic challenges in China, falling demand for oil and other commodities, uncertainties regarding the effects of the recent "Brexit" decision and the U.S. presidential election, geopolitical turmoil and other disruptions to global and regional economies and markets.
+The global macroeconomic environment has been and may continue to be inconsistent and challenging due to instability in the global credit markets, the current economic challenges in China, falling demand for oil and other commodities, uncertainties regarding the effects of the recent "Brexit" decision, uncertainties related to changes in public policies such as domestic and international regulations, taxes, or international trade agreements as a result of the recent U.S. election, geopolitical turmoil and other disruptions to global and regional economies and markets.
 As a result, any continued or further uncertainty, weakness or deterioration in global macroeconomic and market conditions may cause our end-customers to modify spending priorities or delay purchasing decisions, and result in lengthened sales cycles, all of which could harm our business and operating results.